 The actions of the government agency’s management determine what behaviours are acceptable in its organisation.
 A management team in accord can strengthen the impact of directives and guidance signals on the operations of the government agency.
 The management team must however also allow contradicting opinions to be raised in order to avoid that problems or difficult issues are swept under the carpet within the group.

-A key success factor for keeping issues related to a good administrative culture alive is to integrate these efforts into existing governance processes, as well as that the management is being consistent in its directions.
-The management also needs to work for achieving consensus within the organisation on the agency’s mission and, based on the mission, give concrete form to what a good administrative culture means for the government agency.
+A key success factor for keeping issues related to a sound administrative culture alive is to integrate these efforts into existing governance processes, as well as that the management is being consistent in its directions.
+The management also needs to work for achieving consensus within the organisation on the agency’s mission and, based on the mission, give concrete form to what a sound administrative culture means for the government agency.
 Including co-workers in these efforts is of great importance for gaining acceptance and legitimacy.